yuriamana/artistify-react-1/readme.md

 Yes : react applications can also have environment variables !
 Note that you **MUST** prefix **ALL** the keys with **REACT_APP_**{KEY}.
 ex: `REACT_APP_MY_PAID_API_TOKEN = abcdefg1234`

+This value is used by the `/client/api/APIHandler.js` file, coming soon ; )